 By Eric Langenbacher, email@example.com

 The Burleith Citizens Association has a busy autumn planned.
 First, let me highlight our Annual Meeting—Thursday, November 9, 6:30–9:00 pm—at the beautifully renovated Duke Ellington School of the Arts.
-We will be voting on a proposed slate of nominees for the 2018 Board, including two new faces, proposed by the BCA Board’s Selection Committee, to fill two board vacancies.
-In addition to electing the 2018 board and voting on the proposed budget, we are hoping to hear from Tia Powell-Harris of Duke Ellington, MedStar about the coming hospital construction, Ed Solomon, Jack Evans, the police, Georgetown University, and the Mayor’s office.
+We will be voting on a proposed slate of nominees for the 2018 board, including two new faces, proposed by the BCA Board’s Selection Committee, to fill two board vacancies.
+In addition to electing the 2018 board and presenting the 2018 budget, we are hoping to hear from Tia Powell-Harris of Duke Ellington and have confirmed the following speakers: a team from MedStar Georgetown University Hospital, who will speak about the construction plans for the new surgical pavilion; ANC 2E representative Ed Solomon; Councilmember Jack Evans; MPD's Lt.
+David Hutchinson; Chris Murphy and Cory Peterson from Georgetown University; Richard Livingstone (the Mayor's Ward 2 liaison); and two representatives of the DC Department of Consumer and Regulatory Affairs (DCRA)—director Melinda Bolling and the head of illegal construction.
 We will also have copies of the Arcadia book on Burleith for sale.

 Before the annual meeting, we will have our Halloween party for kids on October 29 from 2–4 pm at the Tot Lot.
 After, our community clean-up will be the morning of Saturday, November 11.
 Thanks, as always, to the Russell family and Janice Sims for organizing these events.
 We are also hoping to schedule a meeting in mid-October about managing change in Burleith.
 The meeting will discuss the survey results from earlier this year and the possibility of a customized zoning option.